nikochiko/df-wizard-chess/README.rst

 The system to interpret moves is very lenient and allows you to choose how you want to say the move.
 For example, you can describe your move in:

 * Long descriptive format - e.g. *Knight from g1 to f3* or *Pawn e4 captures d5* or even without mentioning the piece *d5 takes c4*
       * For pawn promotion, you can add the name of the promotion piece to the end - that is, *Pawn from d7 to d8 queen* or *b2 takes c1 queen*
 * Shorter format with just the piece and square - e.g. *Knight to d4* or *Queen takes f6*
       * Pawn promotion is supported in the same way as above
       * Note that you will be notified by the assistant if your move is ambiguous.
-This usually means that there were more than one moves which match your description - e.g. two knights which can come to the same square.
+This usually means that there were more than one moves which matched your description - e.g. two knights which can come to the same square.
 * Pawn moves by the squares they want to move to - e.g. *e4*, *g3*
 * Castling - *castles*, *Castle short*, *Castle kingside*, *Long castling*, *Castle to the queen's side*
   * Note that simply saying *castle* without mentioning a side will castle on whichever side is legal,